KarBoy2314PL/hypixel-skyblock-gui/README.md

 # License
-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details If anyone mentioned in Acknowledgements don't agree with my license choice, please contact me
+This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details

+If anyone mentioned in Acknowledgements doesn't agree with my license choice, please contact me